g-giannis/g-giannis.github.io/Content/resume.md

 - Developed Enterprise Apps that leveraged IoT devices (Beacons) and wearables (Apple Watch)
 - Proof of Concept macOS app in AppKit & Obj-C
 - Maintained various apps
-- Responsible also for CI (Jenkins) for signing, distributing Whitelabel apps to customers
+- Responsible for CI (Jenkins) for signing, distributing Whitelabel apps to customers

 ---